-Best Overall: Vitamix E310 Explorian Blender
+Vitamix E310 Explorian Blender

-Vitamix has long been considered the gold standard of high-performance blenders and is still the brand favored by many professional chefs and restaurant kitchens for its power, design, and durability.
-Its high price point has kept it out of the reach of many home cooks, however.
-The Vitamix Explorian range is the new entry-level offering from the respected American brand, offering power at a more manageable price.
+Vitamix has long been considered the gold standard of high-performance blenders and is still the brand favored by many professional chefs for its power, design, and durability.
+Its blenders are expensive, but their incredible performance and durability makes them worth the high price tag.

-Best Smart: Vitamix A3500 Ascent Series Smart Blender
+Vitamix A3500 Ascent Series Professional-Grade Smart Blender